 Here’s how to view all devices and remove any unwanted ones from your PC:

-• Press the Windows key + X to bring up the Windows Tools menu.
+• Press the Windows key + R combo.

-• Click the New button under the System variables
+• Click the New button under System variables.

 • In the New System Variable window, set Variable name to DEVMGR_SHOW_NONPRESENT_DEVICES and Variable number to 1.